opencog/agi-bio/knowledge-import/SNET/Readme.md

 list of biology datasets filtering only of humans (Homo sapiens species).

 1. The Biogrid: BioGRID is a repository for Interaction Datasets.
-   - biogrid.py script
+   - biogrid.py script (update?)
-   - gene2proteinMapping.py
+   - gene2proteinMapping.py (update?)
-   - gene2proteinIDs.R
+   - uniprotIDmap.R

 2. Reactome pathway: The complete list of pathways and hierarchial relationship among them.
    - reactome.py